-Going in the OR
+Going into the OR

 When it is time for your child's surgery, you and your child will be greeted in the Pre-Op waiting area by a registered nurse (RN) who will complete a Pre-Operative checklist to ensure your child’s safety.
 This is a good time to ask any questions you may have before your child is transported to their surgical suite.